dask/dask/docs/source/user-interfaces.rst

    min, max = dask.compute(y.min(), y.max())

 Note that the ``compute()`` function returns in-memory results.
-It converts Dask DataFrames to Pandas DataFrames, Dask arrays to Numpy arrays, and Dask bags to lists.  *You should only call compute on results that will fit comfortably in memory*.
+It converts Dask DataFrames to Pandas DataFrames, Dask arrays to NumPy arrays, and Dask bags to lists.  *You should only call compute on results that will fit comfortably in memory*.
 If your result does not fit in memory, then you might consider writing it to disk instead.